-Entering his seventh season at the helm in 2018, Blood owns 144 career victories, the most by any Hartford coach since the Hawks moved to Division I in 1985, and just two wins shy of tying Roger Wickman’s all-time record of 146 wins.
-Overall, Blood holds a 144-178 record (.447), including 68 victories in America East play.
-Blood's conference winning percentage (.450) ranks No. 1 in program history.
+Entering his eighth season at the helm in 2019, Blood owns 170 career victories, the most by any Hartford coach in program history.
+Overall, Blood holds a 170-209 record (.449), including 84 victories in America East play.
+Blood's conference winning percentage (.503) ranks No. 1 in program history.

 The Hawks battled injuries in 2017, playing to a 20-30 record, but saw three players selected in the MLB Draft: Catcher Erik Ostberg (13th round; Tampa Bay Rays), shortstop Ben Bengtson (23rd, Pittsburgh Pirates) and David MacKinnon (32nd, Los Angeles Angels).

 Hartford was dominant in 2016, posting a program record 37 wins.
 It marked the second time in three seasons that the Hawks earned the No. 2 seed in the America East Conference playoffs, where the Hartford ultimately finished third.
 The 2016 Hawks helped rewrite the program's record book in the process, setting nine single-season team records and five individual single-season marks.
 Overall, Hartford ranked among the top five in program history in 25 statistical categories during the 2016 season.